Joyya0/mytodo/README.md

 # My To-do
-An app in which users can create lists with tasks to track their progress.\n A bar will fill to show the currrent completion of the tasks within the list.
+An app in which users can create lists with tasks to track their progress.
+A bar will fill to show the currrent completion of the tasks within the list.

 Uses: Figma, Flutter, Dart, SQLite